tucab/tucab/README.md

 # A little bit about me
 - I’m currently working on college.
 - Going to college for compsci, learning some programming through that.
+Learning Ruby on my own.
 - Human languages I speak: English natively and a little German
 - How to reach me: Discord DM (TurtleCabbage)
-- Pronouns: She/They<br/>
+- Pronouns: She/They
 <br/>

 ![RDT_20250903_1523591478841452927908648](https://github.com/user-attachments/assets/7adf384c-ae42-4aa4-a802-5fa9133b76eb)